ScottTpirate/refractulator/README.md

 - (Optional) Visualization tools for ray paths.

 ## Acknowledgements
-This project was inspired by Dr. Brian Pasko, my calculus professor at ENMU.
+This project was inspired by Dr. Brian Pasko, my math professor at ENMU.

 As well as this article decribing the whole process in detail:
 Janke, S. (1999).
 Somewhere Within the Rainbow (UMAP).
 Consortium for Mathematics and its Applications (COMAP). https://www.comap.com/membership/member-resources/item/somewhere-within-the-rainbow-umap

 Other resources I appreciate:
 - https://javalab.org/en/rainbow_by_raindrops_en/
 - https://ux1.eiu.edu/~cfadd/3050/Adventures/chapter_17/ch17_3.htm